 Design rationalization and generative design are at the center of the iterative analysis process adopted for the optimization of the project's more complex elements.

 For example, when it came to the complex steel diagrid geometry, the steel contractors based iterations for the connection design, constructability, element length, angles, and nodes on the required for strength analysis and serviceability requirements.
 Generative design helped with the creation of bespoke scripts to drive multivariable optimization as well as increased definition and predictability.
 The diagrid geometry was generated with an in-house parametric script, allowing the team to quickly manipulate and study numerous iterations to accommodate architectural and structural requirements.
 Scripts were also used to assign the naming convention for the members and nodes as well as generate geometry for drawing production.

 Construction savings add up

-With construction now underway, the use of QR codes for quality control, safety, and material tracking contribute to a 65 percent reduction in rework on site.
-The construction management team and inspectors save substantial time each day with BIM, and see a potential 50 percent improvement in productivity.
+With construction now underway, the use of QR codes for quality control, safety, and material tracking contribute to a 65 percent reduction in rework on-site.
+The construction management team and inspectors save substantial time each day with BIM and see a potential 50% improvement in productivity.

-“BIM is the medium, without which, this project would have been impossible,” says Bauly.
+“BIM is the medium, without which, this project would have been impossible,” says Tobias Bauly, project director, BuroHappold Engineering.
 “From the museum’s incredibly complex design to the actual construction, only BIM could turn this vision for the future into a reality today.”